-Meet our 2018 recipients below and read about the opportunities they were able to experience thanks to the Art Song Foundation of Canada and the generosity of our donors.
+Meet our 2018 recipients below and read about the opportunities they were able to experience, thanks to the Art Song Foundation of Canada, and the generosity of its donors.

 Thanks to the Art Song Foundation of Canada, I spent one week in beautiful Barachois, New Brunswick, working with talented and giving faculty and peers as part of the Emerging Artists Program at the Barachois Summer Music Academy.
 We had the opportunity to explore new Canadian repertoire in an intimate and in-depth way while working with our assigned partners extensively on various groups of songs.

 Mezzo-soprano Camille Brault and I enjoyed discovering Pierre Mercure’s Dissidence together.
 This set of three French songs to poetry by Gabriel Charpentier was an exciting challenge for us to explore together.
 One of my favourite parts of our process was finding the fluidity of the French language and how it intertwined with the musical setting of the text.
 Baritone Dominic Veilleux and I worked on Three Norwegian Songs set in English by Norbert Palej.
 Together, we tacked the challenge of bringing these very atmospheric pieces to life.

 Collaboratively, all six participants (four singers and two pianists) worked towards three performances of our assigned Canadian art-song cycles, as well as Schumann’s Spanisches Liebeslieder.
 Four-hand piano with singers is a rare and special treat!
 The opportunity to play piano duo with singers was a highlight of the week.
 Schumann’s Spanisches Liebeslieder was a great piece to whet my appetite for this repertoire.
 As I continue my studies in collaborative piano, I will now look for more opportunities to perform duo piano with singers.